 Before you head out on your trip, here are some great tips to help you solo travel Medellin like a boss…

-- Being alone DOES come with the danger of being a target of all sort of things, but most notably SCAMS.
+- Being alone does come with the danger of being a target of all sort of things, but most notably SCAMS.
 For example, street vendors like to take advantage of your lack of knowledge about the exchange rate.
-There’s no one there to say, “hey, that’s not right” because you’re all by yourself, so it pays to know your stuff.

 - Make some travel buddies!
 This goes a long way in keeping you grounded, allows you company while traveling the city, and means you can enjoy the nightlife even more.
 Swapping tips and stories is always fun, too.